anaZhgenti/DoclingDemo/snowcamp-docling/README.md

 - Use Docling to convert `report.pdf` to Markdown
 - Save the output to `result/report.md`

-### Step 2: Compare Q&A Performance
+### Step 2: Q&A Performance

-Open `questions-and-answers.ipynb` and run all cells.
+Open `questions-and-answers-pdf.ipynb` and run all cells.
 This notebook:
+- Loads the raw PDF
+- Asks a question about a table data

+Open `questions-and-answers-md.ipynb` and run all cells.
+This notebook:
-- Loads the raw PDF and converted Markdown
+- Loads the converted Markdown
-- Asks the same question to both formats
+- Asks the same question about a table data

 ## Key Functions